GatorShan/Tragopogon-Methylation-Project/Calculate_methylation_rate/README.md

 | S3 | 17,373,091 | 8,378,772 | 15,145,705 | 7,308,535 | 85,113,050 | 39,359,361 |
 | S4 | 41,890,596 | 8,378,772 | 36,066,828 | 7,308,535 | 210,162,748 | 39,359,361 |
 | S5 | 41,680,189 | 8,378,772 | 35,885,330 | 7,308,535 | 209,237,140 | 39,359,361 |
-* Note: shared loci were found in all six samples and with a min coverage of 3 in each sample.
+* Note: shared loci were found in all six samples and with a min coverage of 3 in each sample; the overall loci number is from outputs in bismark analysis step 4.

 ## 2. Genome-wide weighted methylation level
 **Using only shared loci with minimum coverage of 3 as input**, script `Genome_wide_methylation_rate_V2.ipynb` was used to calculate genome-wide weighted methylation level.
 The following results were included in the manuscript.